maxmahlke/rocks/docs/index.rst

 via the Command Line
 --------------------

-Quick exploration of asteroid parameters using the :ref:`rocks<Command-Line Interface>` command-line interface.
+Quick exploration of asteroid parameters using the :ref:`rocks<Command Line Interface>` command-line interface.

 .. code-block:: bash